linkprice/MerchantSetup/App/DeepLink/README-en.md

 # Android DeepLink Setup

-> This is how to set when user clicks link, app open if app is installed without setting default app through deeplink.
+> This is how to set when user clicks link, open App if app is installed without setting default app through deeplink.